playlyfe/catalyst-policy/TERMS.md

 ## Indemnity and Liability

-You agree to indemnify and hold Playlyfe and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys’ fees, made by any third party due to or arising out of:
+You agree to indemnify and hold Playlyfe and its officers, co-branders, other partners and employees harmless from any claim or demand, including reasonable attorneys’ fees, made by any third-party due to or arising out of:

-* your user materials and any other content (e.g. computer viruses) that you may submit, post to or transmit through Catalyst, including a third party’s use of such user materials or content (e.g. reliance on the accuracy, completeness or usefulness of your user materials);
+* your user materials and any other content (e.g. computer viruses) that you may submit, post to or transmit through Catalyst, including a third-party’s use of such user materials or content (e.g. reliance on the accuracy, completeness or usefulness of your user materials);
 * your access to or use of Catalyst (including any use by your employees, contractors or agents and all uses of your account numbers, user names and passwords, whether or not actually or expressly authorized by you, in connection with Catalyst);
 * your connection to Catalyst;
 * your violation of the Terms of Use;
-* the actions of any member of your work group, including non-logged in users you have granted access to your Catalyst Space;
+* the actions of any member of your work group, including non-logged in users you have granted access to your Catalyst Organization;
-* your infringement of any third party’s intellectual property rights when using any of the software made available on Catalyst;
+* your infringement of any third-party’s intellectual property rights when using any of the software made available on Catalyst;
-* your violation of any rights of any third party;
+* your violation of any rights of any third-party;
 * your access to or use of linked sites and your connections thereto; or
-* any dealings between you and any third parties advertising or promoting via Catalyst.

 ## International Users